TRANSCRIPTION OF THE ANSWERS

 6/ I think that memory is what those who have experienced certain things tell about what happened to show the truth and, quite simply, to be able to talk about it to younger people.

-7/ From the images that we see in J. T., in the broadcasts, we can see what the blocks actually look like, etc. But, I imagine an immense site, with immense buildings and a bit surrounded by ruins.
+7/ From the images we see in J.T., in the broadcasts, we can see what the blocks look like in real life, etc. But I imagine a huge site, with immense buildings and somewhat surrounded by ruins.
 But, I’m waiting to be there to really see what Auschwitz is.

-9/ I want to go to Auschwitz, first of all because what happened there touches me a lot and I want to know more.
+9/ I want to go to Auschwitz, first of all because what happened there touches me a lot and I want to know more about it.
 Auschwitz is part of the Second World War and this is a period in our history that interests me enormously.
 And I think that going to Auschwitz will allow me to know a little more about this war.
 Going to Auschwitz will allow us (the whole class) to meet former deportees and it will be a beautiful human experience to share what they experienced.

-3/ No.
+3/ No

 4/ No.